HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

       JOIN Orders AS o ON o.order_id = od.order_id
       GROUP BY pt.category;
--- to understand the bestseller category which ingredients should be available in store -- Then I want to know more about the Revenue of each Category which I can help understand the customer preference and estimate the inventory suppliers
+-- to understand the bestseller category which ingredients should be available in store

-J. TOTAL REVENUE SOLD BY CATEGORY
-      SELECT pt.category,
-             sum(total_price) As Revenue
-      FROM pizza_types as Pt
-      JOIN Pizzas AS p ON p.pizza_type_id = Pt.pizza_type_id
-      JOIN Order_details AS od ON od.pizza_id = P.pizza_id
-      GROUP BY pt.category;
--- to know the bestseller which should have more promotions or the lowest-paid pizza should be changed their recipes or getting more promotion if needed
---I want to compare the number of category's pizza chosen by their Total Order vs Total Quantity, if there is interesting
+-- 3. WHAT WERE THE BEST AND LOWEST-PAID PIZZA NAME?

-K. BEST AND WORST PIZZA:
+-- BEST AND WORST PIZZA:
---(TOP 5) NAME + TOTAL QUANTITY
+-- (TOP5) NAME + TOTAL QUANTITY
       SELECT  pt.name,
               sum(od.quantity)
       FROM pizza_types AS pt
       JOIN pizzas AS p ON pt.pizza_type_id = p.pizza_type_id
       JOIN order_details AS od ON od.pizza_id = p.pizza_id
       GROUP BY pt.name
       ORDER BY sum(od.quantity) DESC;

---(BOTTOM 5) NAME + TOTAL QUANTITY
+-- (BOTTOM5) NAME + TOTAL QUANTITY
       SELECT  pt.name,
               sum(od.quantity)
       FROM pizza_types AS pt